vk4kyt/RF_Power_Amplifier_Controller_V1/README.md

 ## Notes

 This software has been utilized in my amplifier and has been proven to work effectively.
 Ensure your ADC inputs are not floating and are well decoupled from RF to avoid triggering the fault handler.
+I am currently working on second version which will include color LCD.
+Controller for this version had some issues which I have resolved by bodge wires on the PCB but I haven't documented those...
+Schematics for the rev. 1.0 of the controller have been corrected but I am not planning on making a new PCB revision, instead I will work on version 2.